adcloud/clojure-intro-workshop/blogpost/index.md

 ## Please come prepared

 Please make sure that you have the [basic project](https://github.com/adcloud/clojure-intro-workshop) forked and checked out on your machine.
-Please consult the [project readme](https://github.com/adcloud/clojure-intro-workshop/blob/master/README.md) for details.
+More details in the [project README](https://github.com/adcloud/clojure-intro-workshop/blob/master/README.md).

 ## About Clojure